 - 3 garlic cloves, very thinly sliced

-- ½ teaspoon chili powder/paprika
+- ½ teaspoon dry red chili or chili powder/paprika

 - Wash the red lentils in several changes of water and then, soak it in enough water for about 15 minutes.
-This step is optional but it will help the lentil to boil faster.
+This step is optional, but it will help the lentil to boil faster.

 - After 15 minutes, drain the lentils and drop it in a heavy bottom saucepan with the water and 1 teaspoon salt.
 Bring the water to a boil and then, bring the heat down to medium low and let the lentil simmer for about 20 minutes until the lentils are cooked through.
 You can also pressure cook the lentils.

 - Once the lentils are cooked through, place the skillet with the cooked spinach back on medium heat.
 Once the pan heats up, pour the boiled lentils and mix everything together.
 At this point, check for the consistency of the stew.
 Add the rest of the turmeric and green chili.
 If you prefer it soupier, add water and cook for some more time.
 Also, check for salt and add any, if required.
-Pour the masoor palak daal in a serving bowl.
+Pour the masoor palak dal in a serving bowl.

 - Just before serving, prepare the tadka (tempering).
 Place a small pan on medium heat and drop the ghee in it along with the sliced garlic.
-As the ghee heats up, the garlic will start to sizzle and in about a minute, it will start to turn mild golden brown.
-Switch off the heat and drop the cumin seeds in the hot ghee, followed by the chili powder.
+As the ghee heats up, the garlic will start to sizzle and in about a minute, it will start to turn a mild golden brown.
+Switch off the heat and drop the cumin seeds in the hot ghee, followed by the dry red chili or chili powder.
 Swirl the pan and let it sizzle for a few more seconds.
 Pour it on top of the daal and serve immediately.